-For those who've spent the last few months working from makeshift desks at home, few things are more relaxing than a proper massage.
-While fellow household members or partners might be able to do a half-decent job of loosening any knots, it never quite compares to the professional treatment.
+While fellow household members or partners might be able to do a half-decent job of loosening any knots, it never quite compares to professional beauty treatments.

 - When will hairdressers reopen in the UK?

-- Are beauty salons open in the UK?
+- When will beauty salons open again in the UK?

 - When will nail salons reopen in the UK?